didarul59/QE-relax_to_DeePMD/README.md

 2. Copy your Quantum ESPRESSO VC-Relax output file into the `QE_to_DeepMD` folder.
 3. Rename the output file as `opt.out`.
 4. Run the `run.sh` script to process the data.
-5. Modify the `input.json` file inside the `01.train` folder according to your system and folder structure before training.
+5. Modify the `input.json` file inside the `01.train` folder according to your system before training.
 6. You’re good to go!

 ---